belindamo/derp/section_notes/05-experiment-runs.md

-For another experiment, duplicate experiments/exp\_20250904\_180037 into a new experiments/exp\_<id> folder, to improve experiment.
+For another experiment, duplicate experiments/exp\_20250904\_180037 into a new experiments/exp\_<id> folder, to .
 You want to make changes:&#x20;

 * change hidden dims in VAE implementations from 32 to 4.&#x20;
-* Make sure labels are aa in data
+* Make sure label is in data
-* Make sure there is classification loss, reconstruction loss, perceptual loss, modified KS loss
+* Make sure there is classification loss, reconstruction loss, perceptual loss

 # Experiment Runs: Distribution Enforcement via Random Probe (DERP)